fin-cli/handbook/references/behat-steps/then-stdout-should-be-csv-containing.md

 ```
 Scenario: My example scenario
-  When I run `wp term list post_tag --fields=name,slug --format=csv`
+  When I run `fin term list post_tag --fields=name,slug --format=csv`
   Then STDOUT should be CSV containing:
     | name      | slug |
     | Test term | test |
 ```

-*Behat steps documentation is generated from the WP-CLI codebase on every release.
+*Behat steps documentation is generated from the FIN-CLI codebase on every release.
 To suggest improvements, please submit a pull request.*

 ***